Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 ---

 # Mischievous Incantations
-At 3rd level, choose two cantrips to specialize in, from the Master of Mischief spell list:
+At 3rd level, choose two cantrips to specialize in, from the Mischievous Apprentice spell list:

 ## [Deceitful Maneuver](/spells/deceitful-maneuver/)
 You can cast this spell freely as part of any interaction, such as drawing a dagger, pulling a lever, or pocketing a piece of jewelry.
 It doesn't require your concentration, but it dispels after you finish the interaction.